qiaoweizhuo-pixel/my-tool/PEACE/Readme.md

-Here is a comprehensive README for the `PEACE.py` script:

 # PEACE: Per-position Embedding Alignment-free Constraint Estimation

 **PEACE** is a dual-mode computational tool for analyzing evolutionary constraints and directional divergence in protein families directly from sequence embeddings.
 Unlike traditional alignment-based methods, PEACE operates in an alignment-free manner by leveraging per-position embedding templates and advanced correspondence matching.